BernStrom/sass-css-projects/README.md

 In other words, it is entirely built for aesthetics purposes in mind and to gain a deeper understanding of Sass with moderen CSS.

 **IMPORTANT NOTE:** _The projects here are **NOT** deployed.
-To open and view the projects listed here, simply type <code>git clone https://github.com/BernStrom/sass-css-projects.git</code> onto your command line to clone a copy of this repository to your local computer or download a zip file this repository by clicking the green "Code" button at the top right the page._
+To open and view the projects listed here, simply type <code>git clone https://github.com/BernStrom/sass-css-projects.git</code> onto your command line to clone a copy of this repository to your local computer or download a .zip file of this repository by clicking on the green "Code" button at the top right the page._

 ### :mountain_snow: Natours